WergiForce/Web-Dev-Assignment-2-20091388IvandeWergifosse/README.md

 For ease, all passwords are "password".

-The application has been deployed to: [link to come]
+The application has been deployed to: https://play-gym-ivandewergifosse.herokuapp.com/